OlivierLD/Math-for-Programmers/GenericSwingGraphics/README.md

 ## Introducing Generic Swing Graphics (GSG)

-This is a tentative to use some graphical utilities to display graphics on a `JPanel` as generically as possible, in a Swing application, as well as in iJava Jupyter Notebooks
+This is a tentative to use some graphical utilities to display graphics on a `JPanel` as generically as possible, in a Swing application (in a JFrame for example), as well as in an iJava Jupyter Notebooks

 > _Note:_ There is here quite an overlap with what `XChart` already provides.